techtrustcloud/tf-instance-oci/README.md

-# OCI - ARM INSTANCE
+# OCI with Terraform

-This is a Terraform configuration to deploy a instances ARM on [Oracle Cloud Infrastructure][oci].
+The main objective of this deploy with terraform is the implementation of an Ampere Altra instance.
+However, it can be easily modified to deploy several instances of different architectures.
+A good one.

 By default, it deploys a 1-node cusing ARM machines.
 Each machine has 1 OCPU and 6 GB of RAM, which means that the cluster fits within